shader-slang/shader-slang.github.io/README.md

 The code of the Slang project is [available](https://github.com/shader-slang/slang/blob/master/LICENSE) under the MIT license.

-By default, the Slang project is compiled ot use the [glslang](https://github.com/KhronosGroup/glslang) project, which is distributed under a BSD license.
+By default, the Slang project is compiled to use the [glslang](https://github.com/KhronosGroup/glslang) project, which is distributed under a BSD license.